rkgIITBh/data-structures.github.io/HTML/sparseMatrix.md

     struct Node* down;  // Ptr to next element in the same col } ENTRY;
 ```

-The next two node structures are for column and row headers.
-Each such structure has one information and
+The next two C-structures are for column and row headers.
+Each such structure has one piece of
-two pointers.
-The column header should store the column number and points to next header node and
+information (row, or col) and two pointers.
+The column header should store the column number and points to next
-the next element in the same column.
-Similarly, a row header stores the row number and pointers to
+header node and the next element in the same column.
+Similarly, a row header stores the row number
-next element in same row and the next row header.
-The next row header pointer is denoted as <i>down</i>.
+and pointers to the next element in the same row and the next row header.
+For uniformity the next
+header nodes are accessible from <i>next</i> pointers in corresponding header nodes.
+The next element
+in the same row occurs to right and accessible from <i>right</i> pointer of an entry node.
+The next
+element in the same column occurs below the current entry node.
+So it is accessible from the
+<i>down</i> pointer.
+The first element in a column and the first element in a row are accessible
+from corresponding header nodes by <i>right</i> and <i>down</i> pointers from respective headers.
 ```
 // Structure for column headnode typedef struct cHead {